 Along similar lines, Covaxin too has induced side-effects including site pain, injection site swelling, injection site redness, injection site itching, stiffness in the upper arm, weakness in the injection arm, body ache, headache, fever, malaise, weakness, rashes, nausea, vomiting.

 However, Covaxin is less likely to cause any allergic reaction.

-While Covishield and Covaxin come with their own pros and cons, there is no one better than the other.
+While Covishield, Covaxin, Sputnik V, and Moderna come with their own pros and cons, there is no one better than the other.

 In light of the present situation, what matters the most is being inoculated against the coronavirus, irrespective of which vaccine has been administered.
 Moreover, the Indian government hasn’t given its citizens the choice to select which vaccine jab they want to be given.

-So the best way forward is simply to register yourself on Aarogya Setu and get vaccinated as soon as possible, regardless of Covishield or Covaxin.
+So the best way forward is simply to register yourself and get vaccinated as soon as possible, regardless of Covishield, Covaxin, Sputnik V, or Moderna.